 The hardware was then licensed to and sold by other companies as well.
-Along with Radofin, Acetronic, Audio Sonic, Aureac, Fountain, Grandstand, Grundig, Hanimex, Interton, ITMC, Karvan, Lansay, Palson, Prinztronic, Rowtron, Societe Occitane Electronique, TRQ, Videomaster, Voltmace, and Waddington sold variations of the system.
+Along with Radofin, Acetronic, Audio Sonic, Aureac, Fountain, Grandstand, Grundig, Hanimex, Interton, ITMC, Lansay, Palson, Prinztronic, Société occitane d'électronique, Teleng, TRQ, Videomaster, Voltmace, and Waddingtons sold variations of the system.

-In all, Twenty-five different hardware compatible consoles were released by twenty different companies throughout Europe and Oceania from 1976 to 1983.
+In all, Twenty-five different hardware compatible consoles were released under twenty different brands throughout Europe and Oceania from 1976 to 1983.